Image of Cardiac wave background

 The NEAR registry was designed from the ground up to seamlessly interact with a wide variety of applications and devices.
 If you are a medical device manufacturer with a product that can detect cardiac arrest, PulsePoint and the NEAR registry can help you alert nearby CPR-trained, AED-equipped responders—including professional responders.

-If you are manufacturer of intelligent devices such connected cabinets, remote monitoring solutions, or other related innovations, integration with the NEAR registry may offer meaningful additional capabilities and functionality to your product.
+If you are a manufacturer of intelligent devices such connected cabinets, remote monitoring solutions, or other related innovations, integration with the NEAR registry may offer meaningful additional capabilities and functionality to your product.

 NEAR Advocates